 - If the data changes semiregularly, select map image layer and configure it to display using tiles from a cache.

-- If the data is static and will only be used for visualization, select tile layer.
+- If the data is static raster data and will only be used for visualization, select tile layer.

 - If you will be changing the visualization of your raster dataset dynamically on the client, share an imagery layer.